arir2001/whackamolegame/README.md

 The game grid sits below the buttons and displays the pop-up moles, rabbits and moles with umberellas.
 ![GameGrid](assets/images/gamegrid.png)

 Below that is a cartoon that flips when the moles are clicked to show the farmer hitting the mole.There are also 3 buttons that show what level the player is on.
+Every Four points, a new level is introduced with new characters that arrive at quicker intervals.
 ![Below Game Cartoon](assets/images/below.png)

 Depending on the screen size, this cartoon moves to the right at larger screen sizes.